A man in the crowd yelled 'Marry me!' Her response was not exactly what he hoped for.

 'Does that work out well for you, sir?'

-Last week, a fan of the Scottish synthpop band Chvrches got a bit more than he bargained for when he yelled to the stage.
+A fan of the Scottish synthpop band Chvrches got a bit more than he bargained for when he yelled to the stage.

 "Marry me!" an unidentified man yelled out during a pause between songs.